 An emissions unit consists of a single emission source with an identified emission point, such as a stack, at a facility.
 Facilities can have multiple emission units located on-site and sometimes the facility as a whole is referred to as a "stationary source."
 Stationary sources are typically associated with industrial processes.
 Examples include boilers, heaters, flares, cement plants, and other types of combustion equipment.
 The District is responsible for issuing permits to stationary-source facilities to reduce air pollution and to attain (or maintain) the AAQS.
-Permitted stationary-source facilities are required to implement Best Available Control Technology (BACT), which may include the installation of emissions control equipment or implementation of administrative practices to reduce emissions of CAPs in order to be permitted.
+Permitted stationary-source facilities are required to implement Best Available Control Technology (BACT), which may include the installation of emissions control equipment or implementation of administrative practices to reduce emissions.
+Stationary-source facilities may also be required to offset their emissions of criteria air pollutants to be permitted.
 This may entail shutting down or augmenting another stationary source at the same facility.
 Facilities also may purchase emission reduction credits to offset emissions.

-A stationary source is considered to have a less than significant impact with respect to ozone precursors, $PM{10}$ and $PM{2.5}$ when the source is:
+A stationary source is considered to have a less than significant impact with respect to ozone precursors, PM10 and PM{2.5} when the source is:

-- Subject to either District-level [District Rule 202] or the federal New Source Review program stationary permitting requirements and, when combined with any associated mobile and area source emissions, the daily emissions of ROG, NOX, PM10 and PM2.5 are below the District's CEQA thresholds of significance for operational emissions; or - Subject to permitting and emits levels of ROG, NOX, PM10 and PM2.5 that exceed the District CEQA thresholds of significance for operational emissions, but complies with the District's BACT and emissions offset requirements and reduces its combined stationary, mobile and area source emissions below the District CEQA thresholds of significance for operational emissions; or - Exempt from the District permitting program, including the BACT and offset requirements, and its combined stationary, mobile and area source emissions are below or reduced to below the District CEQA thresholds of significance for operational emissions.
+- Subject to either District-level [District Rule 202] or the federal New Source Review program stationary permitting requirements and, when combined with any associated mobile and area source emissions, the daily emissions of ROG, NOx, PM10 and PM{2.5} are below the District's CEQA thresholds of significance for operational emissions; or - Subject to permitting and emits levels of ROG, NOx, PM10 and PM{2.5} that exceed the District CEQA thresholds of significance for operational emissions, but complies with the District's BACT and emissions offset requirements, and reduces its combined stationary, mobile and area source emissions below the District CEQA thresholds of significance for operational emissions; or - Exempt from the District permitting program, including the BACT and offset requirements, and its combined stationary, mobile and area source emissions are below or reduced to below the District CEQA thresholds of significance for operational emissions.

-The District's permitting requirements are applicable to CAP emissions from stationary sources.
-Mobile and area sources of CAP emissions from stationary sources must be analyzed and mitigated when necessary.
+The District's permitting requirements are applicable to criteria air pollutant emissions from stationary sources.
+Mobile and area sources of criteria air pollutant emissions from stationary sources must be analyzed and mitigated when necessary.
 Other potential air quality impacts of a stationary source will also need to be analyzed (e.g., air toxics, GHG and odors).
 Guidance for analyzing other types of potential impacts of operational emissions to air quality is provided in Chapter 5 (Toxic Air Contaminants), Chapter 6 (Greenhouse Gas Emissions), and Chapter 7 (Odors).

-It is important for lead agencies to recognize that the District will be a Responsible Agency under CEQA for projects that include emissions units requiring a District permit.
-A discussion of the District's role as a Responsible Agency is described in Chapter 2, Environmental Review and Thresholds of Significance.
+It is important for lead agencies to recognize the District is a Responsible Agency under CEQA for projects that include emissions units requiring a District permit.
+A discussion of the District's role as a Responsible Agency is described in Chapter 2 (Environmental Review and Thresholds of Significance).
 The District intends to utilize the environmental document prepared by the lead agency to support the issuance of District permits.